 Parents are asked for written consent to determine whether or not they approve the educational placement recommended for their child.
 If the parent does not speak English or is hearing impaired, an interpreter may be requested.
 Written notice shall be given to parents a reasonable time before the school district: 1.
 Proposes to initiate or change the identification, evaluation, verification or educational placement of a child or the provision of a free appropriate public education or 2.
-Refuses to initiate or change the identification, evaluation, or a free appropriate public education of a free appropriate public education to the child.
+Refuses to initiate or change the identification, evaluation, or educational placement of the child or the provision of a free appropriate public education to the child.